CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

 11. H1 Freeway

 No other place in the united state celebrates the New Year, like the residents of Hawaii.
 You will never see a firework show like this anywhere, period.
 While the “O.K.” fireworks of Waikiki are getting ready to go off for a few minutes, the rest of the island has been launching off the “Big Boys” for over an hour and swill continue until 1:00 am or past.
-If you really want to see the best firework show in Hawaii, take a drive on the H1 starting at the Mucully on-ramp around 11:30 Pm heading West.
+If you want to see the best firework show in Hawaii, take a drive on the H1 starting at the Mucully on-ramp around 11:30 Pm heading West.
 Continue until you reach the Ewa Beach off-ramp, then get off only to get back on and then pull off on the side of the road where you can get a fantastic view of all the fireworks!
 It is something to see.
 You will never regret skipping the typical New Years party with the crowds.
+This is the favorite choice for any Oahu Photography Tours guide.

 12. Rum Fire